The following features are available in MySQL Shell.

 Interaction with a MySQL Server is done through a Session object.

-can be used in SQL mode.
+Python mode.
+These sessions cannot be used in SQL mode.

 For SQL Mode, the concept of Global Session is supported by the